Clarksville History Hunt: An interactive walking tour of downtown Clarksville, Tennessee

 Continue on to the northwest corner of Public Square to the Poston Building, famous for its Uneeda Biscuit existing advertisement on its brick wall.
 John Poston acquired the lot and built three consecutive buildings on this block in 1842 (possibly 1843), which have become the oldest remaining structures in Clarksville erected for commercial use.
 There have been recent debates on whether or not to restore the sign to its former glory or leave the original, which Poston had painted strategically to be visible by riverboats passing along the Cumberland.
 During his lifetime, Poston was a successful merchant in Clarksville and was extremely involved in the community, even serving as mayor after he was elected in 1830.
 Poston’s building is now occupied by a bonds business, a law firm and a marketing agency.

-Around the corner from the Poston building is the Sullivan Building on the corner of N. First Street and Strawberry Alley, known for its ghost advertisement on the side of the structure and its articulate stonework.
+Around the corner from the Poston building is the Sullivan Building on the corner of N. First Street and Strawberry Alley, is known for its ghost advertisement on the side of the structure and its articulate stonework.
 Built by Irish Immigrant Patrick Sullivan, the original building housed a pub.
-After several tenants in various businesses, the space returned to its roots housing pubs, and has been home to several in recent years including The Alley, Brunie's, Joe B's, Hop’s Road, and the current occupant, Strawberry Alley Ale Works.
+After several tenants in various businesses, the space returned to its roots in housing pubs and has been home to several in recent years including The Alley, Brunie's, Joe B's, Hops Road, and the current occupant, Strawberry Alley Ale Works.

 Clarksville Marble Works